25 Tools Every Welder Needs – The Ultimate List

 #19 Plasma Torch

 Another expensive tool to have is a plasma torch.
-I’ve used several of these over the years and they work great for cutting down and shaping metal.
+I’ve used several of these over the years, and they work great for cutting down and shaping metal.

 We used this to do everything from cutting lengths of metal down to cutting circles out of sheet metal.

-Today I use a CNC plasma machine to cut out multiple different types of parts the products I’m building.
+Today I use a CNC plasma machine to cut out multiple different types of parts for the products I’m building.

 #20 Welding Pocket Book